 When individuals move to another part of the organization, leave, or retire, they take their knowledge with them, and in many cases, this knowledge is lost forever.
 Engineering knowledge management will help address these issues.

-Do you want to learn more about how to improve knowledge management and knowledge sharing in your organization?
+Do you want to learn more about how to improve your knowledge management system and knowledge sharing in your organization?
 Contact the team of professionals at Auros and get the knowledge management software and tools that can benefit your organization.